shaoyuancc/large_gcs/README.md

 export GRB_LICENSE_FILE="/path/to/gurobi/license/gurobi.lic"
 ```

-Finally, make sure to have graphviz installed on your computer.
+Make sure to have graphviz installed on your computer.
 On MacOS, run the following command:
 ```
 brew install graphviz
 ```